Consonant cluster: Phonotactics

-For example, Hawaiian, like most Malayo-Polynesian languages, forbid consonant clusters entirely.
+For example, Hawaiian, like most Oceanic languages, forbids consonant clusters entirely.
 Japanese is almost as strict, but allows a sequence of a nasal consonant plus another consonant, as in Honshū [hoꜜɰ̃ɕɯː] (the name of the largest island of Japan).
-(Palatalized consonants, such as [kʲ] in Tōkyō [toːkʲoː], are single consonants.)
+It also permits geminate /kk/, /pp/, /ss/, and /tt/.
+However, palatalized consonants, such as [kʲ] in Tōkyō [toːkʲoː], are single consonants.

 Standard Arabic forbids initial consonant clusters and more than two consecutive consonants in other positions, as do most other Semitic languages, although Modern Israeli Hebrew permits initial two-consonant clusters (e.g. pkak "cap"; dlaat "pumpkin"), and Moroccan Arabic, under Berber influence, allows strings of several consonants.

 Like most Mon–Khmer languages, Khmer permits only initial consonant clusters with up to three consonants in a row per syllable.
 Finnish has initial consonant clusters natively only on South-Western dialects and on foreign loans, and only clusters of three inside the word are allowed.
 Most spoken languages and dialects, however, are more permissive.
 In Burmese, consonant clusters of only up to three consonants (the initial and two medials—two written forms of /-j-/, /-w-/) at the initial onset are allowed in writing and only two (the initial and one medial) are pronounced; these clusters are restricted to certain letters.
 Some Burmese dialects allow for clusters of up to four consonants (with the addition of the /-l-/ medial, which can combine with the above-mentioned medials).